 Operations of the C-111 South Dade project will maintain existing flood protection, minimize damaging freshwater discharges, and restore more natural hydrologic conditions to ENP.
 The USACE provides 60 percent of the O&M funding required for the annual pumping, including fuel, lubricants, proportional depreciation and repairs, and operating labor.
-FY 2014 activities include maintenance and operation of the pump stations 332B, 332C, and 332D as well as provision of required proportional depreciation payments to the non-federal sponsor.
+FY 2015 activities include maintenance and operation of the pump stations 332B, 332C, and 332D.

 Everglades and South Florida Ecosystem Restoration (Critical Projects) Seminole Big Cypress The project includes basins that may include irrigation storage cells, water resource areas (similar in function to an Stormwater Treatment Area or STA), a stormwater cell, pump stations for transferring water, canals for distribution, and inverted siphons to carry effluent under the West Feeder Canal into the Reservation's Native Range.
 The USACE provides 50 percent of the funding required for the annual OMRR&R requirements associated with the Seminole Big Cypress project.
-FY 2014 activities include maintenance and operation of Basins 1 and 4 project features.
+FY 2015 activities include maintenance and operation of Basins 1 and 4 project features.